KrutNA/wallpaperscraft-downloader/README.md

 `$ wallpaperscraft-downloader`

-Starts downloading all images by default parameters, which you can see from *help* message.
+Starts downloading all images with default parameters, which you can see from *help* message.

 `$ wallpaperscraft-downloader -b 5 -e 30 --tag=animals -c 8`